Updated Tue Sept 15

 Q. If there is a positive test, what will happen with the first case?
 In addition, if a professor tests positive, does the class then move online?
 Would that then result in a tuition discount?

-A. The individual would be quarantined immediately, and contact tracing would begin right away to notify any others who may be at risk.
+A. The individual would moved to isolation immediately, and contact tracing would begin right away to notify any others who may be at risk.
 If a professor becomes ill, the same would happen, and either another faculty member would pick up the course, or it would move online – either way, the class continues.